groonga/groonga/doc/source/contribution/documentation/introduction.md

 You can preview your documentation changes in your browser in HTML format.
 Follow these two steps.

-1. Generate the HTML with your changes
+1. Generate the HTML files with your changes
-2. Preview the generated HTML in your browser
+2. Preview the generated HTML files in your Web browser

-### Generate the HTML with your changes
+### Generate the HTML files with your changes

 Use the following command to generate HTML files that reflect your changes.
 The generated files will be located in `../groonga.doc/doc/en/html/`.
 Each file corresponds to a `.rst` or `.md` file: